Olympus E-M5 III vs Sony A9 II

 It is notable that the A9 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M5 III lacks such a headphone port.

 Both the E-M5 III and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M5 III and A9 II can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 III or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.